ORTHOKERATOLOGY (ORTHO K) CONTACT LENSES

 Ortho K lenses are often prescribed to correct refractive errors such as:

-The type and degree of refractive error that Orthokeratology can treat varies from case to case.
+The type and degree of refractive error that Orthokeratology can address varies from case to case.

 Orthokeratology lenses can usually correct nearsightedness up to -6.00 diopters (D) but the best way to determine if you are an eligible candidate for wearing Ortho K lenses is through a consultation.

-Our skilled Orthokeratologists in Eye Braces Clinic has treated over 3,000 patients over the years, with one of them a member of the American Academy of Orthokeratology & Myopia Control.
+Our skilled Orthokeratologists in Eye Braces Clinic has helped over 3,000 patients over the years, with one of them a member of the American Academy of Orthokeratology & Myopia Control.

 Book a consultation today to begin your journey to clearer vision with Eye Braces Clinic.